-Worship This Week on Sunday.
+Worship This Week on Sunday on line.

 First Presbyterian Church of Greensboro, GA Pastor, The Rev. Meg Jackson Clark

 While the Coronavirus continues to spread across the land and we hang on to the hope that all will be well, Pastor Meg joins us this week from the tomb of Lazarus in Bethany.
 Her message today and in her sermon on Sunday is that Easter will come again and that we can rejoice in the resurrection of Jesus Christ and the new life he offers us.
 Please share this video with your friends.
 And don't forget to go on-line this Sunday at 11:00 am for Pastor Meg's message of hope.

 Posted by First Presbyterian Church of Greensboro GA on Wednesday, March 25, 2020